neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/handout-shell-basics.md

 After this session you should be able to:

 - [ ] understand what the terminal and the shell are.
-- [ ] navigate the file system inside the terminal.
+- [ ] navigate the file system inside the shell.
-- [ ] create, rename, remove and move files and folders inside the terminal.
+- [ ] create, rename, remove and move files and folders inside the shell.

 ## Shell